Rekhansika/ecommerce-follow-along/README.md

 * To Understand how to validate user credentials during login.
 * Learning how to compare the encrypted password with the user’s input.

+# Milestone 8

+* added the Product Page in Frontend as a HomePage.
+*